Yoast/wordpress-seo/readme.txt

 	* [Usability] Proper field labels for user profile form fields
 	* General jQuery efficiency improvements.
 	* Improved lazy loading of plugin files using autoload.
+	* Don't show robots index/no-index choice in advanced meta box if there is a blog-wide override in place, i.e. the Settings -> Reading -> Block search engines checkbox is checked

 * Other:
 	* Removed statement for compatibility with WP < 3.4 as minimum requirement for WP SEO is now 3.5